March 13, 2018

 Because the charges and sentencing for drug offenses are likely to become much harsher in the coming months and years, it is more important than ever for defendants charged with a drug offense to have the advice of an experienced criminal defense attorney who can identify all possible procedural, substantive, and constitutional challenges to the prosecutor’s case.

-The harsh new policies of Attorney General Sessions are not the only changes occurring in state and federal drug laws.
+The harsh new policies of Attorney General Sessions are not the only changes occurring in state and federal drug law enforcement.
 According to Rewire, the Pennsylvania Supreme Court is considering a case which could result in prenatal drug use being classified as child abuse.
 The outcome of the case would directly affect child custody law in Pennsylvania.
 While the statute at issue does not provide for criminal penalties, the prosecution of criminal cases would likely be affected by the child custody consequences and changes.

 Drug offenses carry a wide array of consequences.
 In addition to jail time, court costs, and other criminal penalties, defendants face civil consequences as well.
 These can include forfeiture of seized property, loss of child custody rights and other issues related to a criminal drug case.